 As a pianist, he has given solo performances of his own compositions, including his own Concertpiece for Piano and Orchestra and his Concerto for Piano, Winds, and Percussion.
 In 2018, he gave the world premiere of James DeHart's Piano Concerto No. 2: Images of the Pacific Northwest in Olympia, Washington.
 The concerto was written specifically for Tyler Harrison in collaboration with the composer.

-Dedicated to music education, Tyler has taught private lessons in piano, composition, and music theory for the past six years.
+Dedicated to music education, Tyler has taught private lessons in piano, composition, and music theory for the past twelve years.
+He currently has a studio of over 40 students a week in Palo Alto and Mountain View, California.
 From 2011 to 2014, he also worked as a graduate instructor at the University of Colorado at Boulder, teaching the class composition course for non-music and performance majors.

-Tyler has a Doctor of Musical Arts (DMA) degree from the University of Colorado at Boulder.
-He also has a Master of Music degree from Manhattan School of Music and a Bachelor of Music degree from University of Montana.
-His teachers include David Maslanka, Carter Pann, Daniel Kellogg, Kevin Beavers, Susan Botti, J. Mark Stambaugh, and Charles Nichols.
-He is currently based in the Bay Area, where he works as a composer, pianist, and music teacher.
+Tyler has a D.M.A. from the University of Colorado at Boulder, a M.M. degree from Manhattan School of Music, and a B.M. degree from University of Montana.
+His composition teachers include the late David Maslanka, Carter Pann, Daniel Kellogg, Kevin Beavers, Susan Botti, J. Mark Stambaugh, and Charles Nichols.
+He studied piano with Steven Hesla, Christopher Hahn, and Lisa Moore.
+He is currently based in the San Francisco Bay Area.